-- an object type of "custmgmt.Customer" (as per 'DomainObject#objectType()' or equivalent) , and - an id=123 could correspond to a [Bookmark](#) with a string representation of 'custmgmt.Customer|123'.
+- an object type of "custmgmt.Customer" (as per 'DomainObject#objectType()' or equivalent), and - an 'id=123'

+could correspond to a 'Bookmark' with a string representation of 'custmgmt.Customer|123'.

-A [Bookmark](#) is little more than an API equivalent of Apache Isis' internal 'Oid' (object identifier).
-Nevertheless, the ability to uniquely address any domain object within an Apache Isis system-to in effect provide a URN-is immensely useful.
+A 'Bookmark' is little more than an API equivalent of Apache Isis' internal 'Oid' (object identifier).
+Nevertheless, the ability to uniquely address any domain object within an Apache Isis system - to in effect provide a URN - is immensely useful.

-For example, a [Bookmark](#) could be converted into a barcode, and then used for automated scanning of correspondence from a customer.
+For example, a 'Bookmark' could be converted into a barcode, and then this used for automated scanning of correspondence from a customer.

-[Bookmarks](#) are used by several other domain services as a means of storing a reference to an arbitrary object (a polymorphic relationship).
-For example, the (non-ASF) [Isis addons' auditing](#) module's implementation of [AuditingService](#) uses bookmarks to capture the object that is being audited.
+'Bookmarks' are used by several other domain services as a means of storing a reference to an arbitrary object (a polymorphic relationship).
+For example, the (non-ASF) [Isis addons' auditing](#) module's implementation of 'AuditerService' uses bookmarks to capture the object that is being audited.

-One downside of using [Bookmarks](#) is that there is no way for the JDO/DataNucleus objectstore to enforce any kind of referential integrity.
-However, the (non-ASF) [Isis addons' poly](#) module describes and supports a design pattern to address this requirement.
+One downside of using Bookmarks is that there is no way for the JDO/DataNucleus objectstore to enforce any kind of referential integrity.
+However, the (non-ASF) [Isis addons' poly module](#) describes and supports a design pattern to address this requirement.

-The API defined by [BookmarkService](#) is:
+The API defined by BookmarkService2 is:

+'''

-public interface BookmarkService {
+public interface BookmarkService2 {

-@Programmatic
+enum FieldResetPolicy {

+RESET, 1

+DONT_RESET

+}

-Object lookup(BookmarkHolder bookmarkHolder);
+Object lookup(BookmarkHolder bookmarkHolder, FieldResetPolicy policy);

-@Programmatic

-Object lookup(Bookmark bookmark);
+Object lookup(Bookmark bookmark, FieldResetPolicy policy);

-@Programmatic

-<T> T lookup(Bookmark bookmark, Class<T> cls); 1
+<T> T lookup(Bookmark bookmark, FieldResetPolicy policy, Class<T> cls); 2

-@Programmatic

 Bookmark bookmarkFor(Object domainObject);

-@Programmatic

 Bookmark bookmarkFor(Class<?> cls, String identifier);

 }

+'''